Tuesday, December 25, 2012

 Miami Blues (Charles Willeford, 1984)

-It sounds like a bit of mess but it's anything but that.
-Quite opposite actually - we are dealing with masterfully constructed thriller.
-When homicide detective Hoke Moseley starts to investigate this unusual murder, he himself becomes chased party in a "cat and mouse" game.
-So this is not classical whodunit but much more WTF is going to happen next.
-Totally tense and suspenseful story, told in 3rd person in alternating chapters from the perspectives of (mostly) our two main protagonists.
+It sounds like a mess, but it's anything but that.
+Quite opposite, actually - we are dealing with a masterfully constructed thriller.
+When homicide detective Hoke Moseley starts to investigate this unusual murder, he himself becomes the chased party in a cat-and-mouse game.
+So, this is not a classical whodunit, but much more a WTF is going to happen next.
+Taut and suspenseful story, told in 3rd person in alternating chapters from the perspectives of (mostly) our two main protagonists.

-But still as great as the story and narrative are, this novel is foremost characters driven.
-Central one is of course Hoke, rather washed-up detective.
-And I truly can't remember the last time I've came across such a likeable protagonist.
+But still, as great as the story and narrative, this novel is foremost character-driven.
+Central one is, of course, Hoke, a rather washed-up detective.
+And I truly can't remember the last time I've come across such a likeable protagonist.
 He's just the coolest!
 42 years of age, divorced with two little daughters.
 And he's not moaning and bitching about missing them or (usual) shit like that.
-His only problems about this is that every other of his paychecks goes to them leaving him more or less broke and forcing him to live in a cheap hotel where he's performing duties of a house dick.
-There's a delightful episode when he unexpectedly gets some (pretty obviously) dirty money and he doesn't hesitate one second about it - he goes straight to a local bar to settle his 100$ tab.
+His only problem with this is that every other one of his paychecks goes to them, leaving him more or less broke and forcing him to live in a cheap hotel where he's performing duties of a house dick.
+There's a delightful episode when he unexpectedly gets some (pretty obviously) dirty money, and he doesn't hesitate one second about it - he goes straight to a local bar to settle his 100$ tab.
 "Fuck where it came from.
-I need it, and I can use it.""
+I need it, and I can use it."
 Great stuff, no moral dilemmas there!
-He's also not the best detective in the world and it's actually somehow scared of his unpredictable and violent opponent.
-But he can be though as his new partner has experienced.
-The part (pg.
-200) where he explains poor and unfortunate Ellita Sanchez her position in their relationship (hierarchy) is simply hilarious, I've reread it three times!
+He's also not the best detective in the world, and he's actually somehow scared of his unpredictable and violent opponent.
+But he can be tough as his new partner has experienced.
+The part where he explains to unfortunate Ellita Sanchez her position in their relationship (hierarchy) is simply hilarious, I've reread it three times!

-I could go on and on about our main man Hoke (didn't even mention his false teeth!) but I mustn't neglect others.
+I could go on and on about our main man Hoke (didn't even mention his false teeth!), but I mustn't neglect others.
 Susan is great as a simple, greedy and stupid whore living in a "platonic-marriage" with Junior.
-And he himself is a star on his own.
+And he himself is some piece of work, indeed.
 It's astonishing how Willeford manages to picture him as a total sociopath in the first two pages of the book.
-Later stuff with buying Frisbees and tossing them to himself is brilliant and I wouldn't be surprised if it was taken from some psychological study!
+Later scenes, such as buying Frisbees and tossing them to himself, are brilliant, and I wouldn't be surprised if they were taken from a psychological study.
 And it's equally amazing that somehow this really mean motherfucker is sympathetic throughout the book.

-Writing is in the league of its own.
+Writing is in a league of its own.
 Hot and sweaty Miami makes a great background and adds something special to the atmosphere.
-And while one would easily expect that this kind of stuff would be full of some macho language and/or wise cracking, it's surprisingly tight and almost dull.
-And as such it's perfectly aligned with Hoke's character and his mechanical and pretty much emotion-less police work and personal problems.
+And while one would easily expect that this kind of stuff would be full of some macho language and/or wisecracking, it's surprisingly tight and almost dull.
+And as such, it perfectly aligned with Hoke's character, his mechanical and emotionless police work, and his personal problems.
 And speaking about police work - the way they crack that family slaughter case is just - once more - brilliant, isn't it?

 Authentic, funny, at times brutal and ... simply just really cool.
 I'm totally hooked on Hoke!